 Thursday, Week 6, MT23 (16 November) NOW CLOSED

 What are some project examples?

-Projects to embed digital education could include working with you to:
+Projects to embed digital education have already included:

-- Streamline teaching and administrative processes around course management.
+- Working with English to streamline teaching and administrative processes around course management.
 Exploring how to better integrate tools such as the Canvas calendar, and working with staff to ensure they have the skills to confidently use these through bespoke training and documentation to facilitate internal knowledge transfer

-- Define what the 'new normal' looks like for your disciplinary context, then setting up Canvas and other digital tools to support it.
+- Defining what the 'new normal' looks like for your disciplinary context, then setting up Canvas and other digital tools to support it.
 For example:

 - Developing bespoke course templates and 'building blocks' to ensure all your Canvas courses have common elements and structures important to your context